-Only an hour’s boat ride from Athens is a 5th-century B.C.E. temple just as majestic as the Parthenon and the temple of Poseidon at Sounion—you can see both on a clear day from the temple of Aphaia on Aegina.
-On a sea-facing hill surrounded by pine forests, the temple is amazingly well-preserved: Of the 34 Doric columns, 24 are still standing.
+Only an hour’s boat ride from Athens is a temple that dates back to the 5th century B.C.E.
+The Temple of Aphaia, on Aegina, is just as majestic as the Parthenon and Poseidon's temple at Sounion, and provides views of both on a clear day.
+On a sea-facing hill surrounded by pine forests, the temple is amazingly well preserved: Of the 34 Doric columns, 24 are still standing.
 The local bus (right across from the ferry dock) to Agia Marina stops at Aphaia.
-Take a picnic, or stop for lunch at Skotadis ouzeri, opposite the fishing boats and floating markets, before you catch the ferry back to Athens.
+Take a picnic or stop for lunch at Skotadis ouzeri, opposite the fishing boats and floating markets, before you catch the ferry back to Athens.
 Order katsoules (small fried fish) and a green salad with goat cheese rolled in flaked pistachios, Aegina’s most famous export.